GuangzhiMa/MSDA-TFS2023/README.md

-# Multi-source Domain Adaptation with Interval-Valued Target Data via Fuzzy Neural Networks (UPCOMING SOON!!)
+# Multi-source Domain Adaptation with Interval-Valued Target Data via Fuzzy Neural Networks
 This is the official site for the paper "Multi-source Domain Adaptation with Interval-Valued Target Data via Fuzzy Neural Networks".
 This work is done by

 - Guangzhi Ma (UTS), Guangzhi.Ma@student.uts.edu.au